Designed Exclusively for APT guests

 Experience some of Cambodia’s sobering history with a moving excursion to the infamous Killing Fields.
 Afterwards, visit the Tuol Sleng Genocide Museum, located on the site of the Khmer Rouge’s notorious Security Prison 21 (S-21).
 Otherwise, discover Phnom Penh on a tuk tuk ride past the railway station and the city’s namesake, Wat Phnom.
 You will also stop to haggle for a bargain at the Central Market.
 History buffs can embark on a visit to the National Museum, while the active can hop on a leisurely bike ride through the quiet back roads.
 After lunch, perhaps explore the Royal Palace and Silver Pagoda, partake in some retail therapy on a shopping expedition, or take a little high tea indulgence accompanied by panoramic views over Phnom Penh.

-Enjoy the morning cruising.
-This afternoon, you might like to take in a fruit-carving demonstration by one of the ship’s chefs while border formalities are carried out as you cross into Vietnam.
+Depart Phnom Penh for a morning at leisure as your cruise continues along the Mekong.
+This afternoon, perhaps take in a fruit-carving demonstration by one of the ship’s chefs while border formalities are carried out as you cross into Vietnam.
 Upon entering, your ship will continue cruising towards Tan Chau.Daily :

 Transfer to a small boat for a journey along the tiny tributaries that snake around the riverside town of Tan Chau.
 Cruise past a floating fish farm, then step ashore for a rickshaw tour of Tan Chau.
 On board your rickshaw, you’ll glide past shops, rice wine rooms and friendly locals who are always eager to say hello.
 Stop to pay a visit to a local silk and rattan weaving workshop.
 Later, step back in time during a visit to an evergreen island, where you’ll experience authentic rural Mekong life.
 The remainder of today is left free for you to relax on board your river ship.
 Perhaps take a moment to watch local life gently glide by.Daily :

-Continue to Sa Dec where French writer Marguerite Duras met her Vietnamese-Chinese lover, Huynh Thuy Le.
-Tour his former home and learn the story behind Marguerite Duras’ best-selling novel, The Lover.
-After, visit a traditional Cao Dai temple.
-Next stop is Cai Be where you’ll visit the French Gothic cathedral and port area.
-Then, at a rice paper manufacturer learn how this Vietnamese staple is made.Daily :
+Cruise towards the quaint town of Sa Dec.
+It was here where French writer Marguerite Duras met her Vietnamese-Chinese lover, Huynh Thuy Le.
+On arrival, tour Huynh Thuy Le’s old house and learn the story behind Marguerite Duras’ best-selling novel, The Lover.
+Later, pay a visit to a traditional Cao Dai temple.
+Watch visitors and pilgrims come and go, and appreciate the beauty of the building.
+This afternoon, continue to Cai Be and step ashore to visit the French Gothic cathedral and the colourful port area filled with crumbling colonial buildings and flowering gardens.
+Afterwards, you’ll visit a rice paper manufacturer and learn about how this Vietnamese staple is made.Daily :

-Disembark your ship at My Tho and transfer to Ho Chi Minh City for your onward flight.Daily :
+Disembark in My Tho and continue to Ho Chi Minh City before transferring to the airport for your onward flight.Daily :